-Step 3 Push the clip into the hole until the locking tab snaps the clip securely into place.
-To remove a fiber clip, push on the locking tab to release the clip while rotating the clip forward and up.
+- Step 3 Push the clip into the hole until the locking tab snaps the clip securely into place.
+To remove a fiber clip, push on the locking tab to release the clip while rotating the clip forward and up. - Step 4 Return to your originating procedure (NTP).